openebs-archive/openebs-docs/docs/prerequisites.md

 <br>

 OpenEBS provides block volume support through the iSCSI protocol.
-Therefore, iSCSI client (initiator) presence on all Kubernetes nodes is required.
+Therefore, the iSCSI client (initiator) presence on all Kubernetes nodes is required.
 Choose the platform below to find the steps to verify if the iSCSI client is installed and running or to find the steps to install the iSCSI client.
 <br>